Tips for Selecting an Agent or Realtor

 All real estate people are not Realtors.
 The term Realtor can only be used by members of the association.
 There is some additional education as well as conformance to a code of ethics required.
 I would strongly recommend only using a Realtor.

 Be sure to ask for referrals and testimonial letters.
 This should include letters specifically for selling or buying homes.
 Some agents have a natural knack for buying or selling.
 I would recommend finding out the agents ratio of buying versus selling a home.

 If you ask for the names and numbers of past clients for referrals, there is a confidentiality problem here.
 Client information is supposed to be confidential.
 This is why written referrals are a common practice in the industry.
-If a agent provides names and phone number without prior consent of the past clients, this may be a agent you do not want to work with in buying or selling your home.
+If an agent provides names and phone numbers without the prior consent of the past clients, this may be an agent you do not want to work with in buying or selling your home.

 Another thing to make sure of is that the agent you select has a strong personal sales record.
-This shows they have the skills, knowledge, and experience to get result.
-How many sales transactions has the agent personally (not company) completed in each of the past 2 years?
+This shows they have the skills, knowledge, and experience to get results.
+How many sales transactions the agent personally (not company) completed in each of the past 2 years?
 Make sure the number provided is the sales and not transactions including purchases.
-Some agents excel more in selling then purchasing, or the opposite.
-How does their sales compare to the industry averages in the area?
+Some agents excel more in selling than purchasing, or the opposite.
+How do their sales compare to the industry averages in the area?

 Don't ask for anything less than extraordinary service.
 Make sure your agent has the time and dedication to your needs.
-Your agent my have too may clients at one time, and your needs may get lost in the shuffle.
+Your agent may have too many clients at one time, and your needs may get lost in the shuffle.

-Does the agent have a text messaging voicemail, and/or moble phone.
-This is critical when time is not on your side and a quick yet effective means of communication is necessary.
+Does the agent have text messaging?
+Video chat?
+This is critical when the time is not on your side and a quick yet effective means of communication is necessary.
 Do they have another job that is a priority for them?

 Buying or selling a home is one of the most crucial financial transactions of your life.
 It can be a confusing and sometimes difficult process.
 It does pay to leave as little to chance as you can.